2Kelvin/alx-pre_course/0x01-git/README.md

-Readme updated from GitHub's website
+This readme was updated from GitHub's website